jacksheehy15/milestone-project-1/README.md

-Blasket Sound Music festival
+#Blasket Sound Music Festival#

-Code Institute - Milestone Project for User-Centrick Frontend Developement
+**Code Institute - Milestone Project for User-Centrick Frontend Developement**

 ![Responsive Design Photo](images/responsive.JPG)

 User Experience (UX)

-User stories
+First Time Visitor

 First Time Visitor Goals/Needs
 As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.